vernamlab/cuHE/README.md

 ==========================
 CUDA Homomorphic Encryption Library (cuHE) is a GPU-accelerated library for [homomorphic encryption][6] (HE) schemes and homomorphic algorithms defined over polynomial rings. cuHE yields an astonishing performance while providing a simple interface that greatly enhances programmer **productivity**.
 It features both algebraic techniques for homomorphic evalution of circuits and highly optimized code for single-GPU or multi-GPU machines.
 Develop **high-performance** applications rapidly with cuHE!

-The library is currently created for research purpose only.
+The cuHE library is distributed under the terms of the The MIT License (MIT).
+It is currently created for research purpose only.
 Several algorithms are implemented as examples and more will follow.
 Feedback and collaboration of any kind are welcomed.

 Features
 --------